ys112/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. HRConnect shows a list of persons

     Use case ends.